Strakonice

 Strakonice (/cs/; Strakonitz) is a town in the South Bohemian Region of the Czech Republic.
 It has about 22,000 inhabitants and is located at the confluence of the Volyňka and Otava rivers.

-The feudal history of the town was linked particularly to the order of Knights Hospitaller.
+The town's feudal history is closely linked to the Knights Hospitaller.
 The main landmark of the town is the Strakonice Castle, protected as a national cultural monument.
-The historic character of Strakonice was disrupted in the 20th century and today the town's economy is focused mainly on industrial production.
+The town has seen rapid industrialisation and urbanisation in the 19th and 20th centuries leading to the loss of many historical buildings and contributing to its modernist appearance.
+Strakonice is a regional industrial centre, historically known for its engineering and textile industries.
+It hosts the biennial International Bagpipe Festival.

 Administrative division

 Strakonice consists of eight municipal parts (in brackets population according to the 2021 census):